Stephanie Howell

 AI-driven platforms use sophisticated algorithms to analyze student performance and adjust educational content dynamically.
 Research shows that students achieve 54% higher test scores in AI-enhanced active learning programs, with 70% better completion rates compared to traditional approaches.

-A concrete example comes from Georgia State University, where their predictive analytics system monitoring over 800 data points daily resulted in more than 250,000 student support actions and a 7-percentage-point increase in four-year graduation rates.
+At the institutional level, AI is also reshaping how schools support student success.
+At Georgia State University, a predictive analytics system [monitoring over 800 student risk indicators daily](https://www.fullfabric.com/articles/how-predictive-analytics-can-boost-student-success-rates?utm_source=chatgpt.com#:~:text=Tracked over 800 students daily%2C flagging behaviours that may need attention.) has [triggered more than 250,000 targeted support interventions](https://www.fullfabric.com/articles/how-predictive-analytics-can-boost-student-success-rates?utm_source=chatgpt.com#:~:text=Carried out over 250%2C000 one-to-one interventions%2C triggered by system alerts.) and contributed to a [7-percentage-point increase in four-year graduation rates](https://www.fullfabric.com/articles/how-predictive-analytics-can-boost-student-success-rates?utm_source=chatgpt.com#:~:text=Improved four-year graduation rates by 7 percentage points.).

 Intelligent tutoring systems simulate one-on-one instruction, providing personalized guidance without constant human supervision.
 Research from Carnegie Mellon University found that human-AI tutoring combinations significantly enhanced learning benefits, with students demonstrating 0.36 grade levels of additional growth compared to AI-only tutoring.